arkum/arkum.github.io/_posts/2015-03-28-outsourcing-software-developement-and-pimping.md

 “That is a good option, but they might not be able to develop such a complex piece of software”

-“Common, what complexity you are talking, (thinking, this idiot will not let me meet my number and go on vacation), i was also a programmer 20 years back.
+“Come on, what complexity you are talking, (thinking, this idiot will not let me meet my number and go on vacation), i was also a programmer 20 years back.
 I developed this software ….” (blah… blah…unleashes his verbiage which has been repeated 200 times).

 “I feel it is too risky, these are mission critical software, people’s life will depend on the code that we write”